The regularity theory for the Mumford-Shah functional on the plane: Main statements

 \subsection{Structure of \texorpdfstring{$K$}{K}}

-We consider the set $K^j$ of pure jump points and note that, according to Theorem \ref{t:eps_salto_puro}, they can be characterized as those points where the scaled Dirichlet energy and the flatness of $K$ both converge to $0$.
-Its complement $\Sigma:=K\setminus K^j$, usually called in the literature the \emph{singular set}, can then be decomposed as follows: $\Sigma=\Sigma^{(1)}\cup\Sigma^{(2)}\cup\Sigma^{(3)}$, where
+We consider the set $K^{(j)}$ of pure jump points and as discussed above note that, according to Theorem~\ref{t:eps_salto_puro}, they can be characterized as those points where the scaled Dirichlet energy and the flatness of $K$ both converge to $0$.
+Its complement $\Sigma:=K\setminus K^{(j)}$, usually called in the literature the \emph{singular set} , can then be decomposed as follows as the disjoint union of $\Sigmauno$, $\Sigmadue$, and $\Sigmatre$, where

-According to the Mumford-Shah conjecture, we should have $\Sigma^{(3)}=\emptyset$.
-Note also that the set $K^\sharp$ of high energy points is in fact given by $K\setminus (K^j\cup \Sigma^{(1)}) = \Sigma^{(2)}\cup \Sigma^{(3)}$.
+According to the Mumford-Shah conjecture, we should have $\Sigma\setminus (\Sigmauno\cup\Sigmadue)=\emptyset$.
+Note also that the set $K^\sharp$ of high energy points is in fact given by $\Sigma\setminus \Sigmauno$.

-We will use this subdivision to prove Theorem \ref{t:structure}.
+We will use this subdivision to prove Theorem~\ref{t:structure}.
 A starting point will be the following one.

-\begin{theorem} Let $(K,u)$ be an absolute, or generalized global minimizer of $E_\param$ in $\Omega$.
-Then the following holds: \begin{itemize} \item[(i)] $\Sigma^{(1)}$ consists of the triple junctions of $K$ and is discrete. \item[(ii)] $\Sigma^{(2)}$ consists of the regular loose ends of $K$ and is discrete. \item[(iii)] $\Sigma^{(3)}$ consists of those connected components of $K$ which are singletons and of irregular terminal points of connected components with positive length.
-Every $p\in \Sigma^{(3)}$ can also be characterized as an accumulation point of infinitely many connected components of $K$. \end{itemize} \end{theorem}
+\begin{theorem} Let $(u,K)$ be an absolute, or generalized global minimizer of $E_\param$ in $\Omega$.
+Then the following holds: \begin{itemize} \item[(i)] $\Sigmauno$ consists of the triple junctions of $K$ and is discrete. \item[(ii)] $\Sigmadue$ consists of the regular loose ends of $K$ and is discrete. \item[(iii)] $\Sigmatre$ consists of those connected components of $K$ which are singletons and of irregular terminal points of connected components with positive length.
+Every $\Sigmatre$ can also be characterized as an accumulation point of infinitely many connected components of $K$. \end{itemize} \end{theorem}